XRP Ledger Standards

 10.7.
 Edge Case Analysis (Low-Volume Transaction Flow):

-** Alice, the issuer, converts 50 ConfidentialMPT into her second account, performs a single confidential send of 20 to Bob (a holder), and then executes a ConvertBack of 30.
+** Alice, the issuer, funds her dedicated account with 50 ConfidentialMPT publicly, the dedicated account converts to confidential, performs a single confidential send of 20 to Bob (a holder), and then executes a ConvertBack of 30.

 • Publicly revealed: Amount \= 50.